akguthal/tiling-networks/README.md

 To run this application, you must setup your database first.
 To do so, follow the following steps.

+1. IF `dataset/community-sql.csv` and `dataset/individual-sql.csv` don't exist yet, run `toy-community.py`
-1. Run `createdb tiling_networks`
+2. Run `createdb tiling_networks`
-2. In the database, run `\i server/init.sql`
+3. In the database, run `\i server/init.sql`
-3. Then, still in the database, run the following two commands (replacing the path as appropriate):
+4. Then, still in the database, run the following two commands (replacing the path as appropriate):
     - `\copy community FROM './dataset/community-sql.csv' WITH CSV;`
     - `\copy members FROM './dataset/individual-sql.csv' WITH CSV;`